SEKOIA-IO/documentation/docs/getting_started/regions.md

 !!!warning
     ✋ Please note: The region in which you are located has an impact on the product URLs.

+!!!warning
+    ⌛ Some URLS may change before January 2024

 When you find urls of the type <code>app.sekoia.io</code> in the product documentation, be sure to replace this value with that of your region ("URL" in the tables below).